 Anxiety and your baby

 Well-meaning friends may have told you that you need to stop worrying because it isn’t good for the baby.
-While their sentiment comes from a good place, you may feel like stopping the cycle is easier said than done.
-Still, research shows that there is good reason to get your anxiety under control.
+While their sentiment comes from a good place, you may feel like eliminating worry is easier said than done.

-High levels of anxiety during pregnancy are associated with a risk of developing conditions like preeclampsia, premature birth, and low birth weight.
+High levels of anxiety during pregnancy can put you at higher risk of developing conditions like preeclampsia, premature birth, and low birth weight.

 1. Talk about it